Harby, Leicestershire: Location and governance

-There are other villages named Harby in Nottinghamshire, Denmark (Hårby) and Sweden.
+There are similarly named villages: Harby in Nottinghamshire, Hårby in Denmark and in Sweden.

 History

 Old names for the village include Hereby, Herdby, Hedeby, and Harteby.
 The first element "Har" either derives from the old Scandinavian "hiorth" meaning herd, flock, or the old Norse personal name "Herrothr", found in old Danish as "Heroth".
 The second element is the old Scandinavian "by", meaning a village or homestead.

-The Domesday book of 1086 listed Harby as in the possession of Robert de Stafford:
+The Domesday Book of 1086 listed Harby as in the possession of Robert de Stafford:

 Robert de Tosny.
 He owned 17 carucates of land at Harby.
 In the time of Edward the Confessor it was 14 ploughs.
 Three of these carucates were held directly by Robert with 8 slaves.
 13 of the ploughs were leased to 24 freemen, 7 villagers and 3 smallholders.
 There were meadows measuring 5 furlongs long and 5 furlongs wide.
 This land now brought in £5 a year; it used to be £4.
 Robert de Bucy owns 1 carucute of land at Harby and leases it to Gerard.
 The land takes 1 plough to work it.
 Gerard sub-leases it to 2 freeman and 3 smallholders.
 Its value is 5 shillings.

 In 1622 William Burton described in his book The Description of Leicester Shire (page 127).

 "Harby, in olde deedes written Herdeby in the Hundred of Framland, standing in the Vale of Bever upon the border of Nottinghamshire.
 In the 20. yeere of Edward the third, William Lord Ros, and John de Oreby held lands heere.
 In the 44. yeere of Edward the third, Roger Delaware was Lord of this Mannor.
 In the 25. of Henry the eight the Lord Delaware was Lord of this Mannor as it appeareth by an Inquisition taken after the death of Sir John Digby Knight, in the said 25.yeere of Henry the eight, where it was found that the said Sir John Digby held 4. messuages (with the appurtenances in Harby) of the said Lord Delaware, as of his Mannor of Harby.
 In this Towne was borne Jeffrey de Hardby a famous Dvuine, brought up in Oxford, and after became one of the Canons of the Abbey of Leicester; from whence he came to be Confessor to King Edward the third, and was by him made one of his Privy Council of state.
 He wrote many books of special note in Divinity, and died in London, and was buried in the Austin Fryers.
 Here also was borne Robert de Hardby, a Frier Carmelite in Lincolne, who wrote something in praise of the saide Order, and lived 1450.
 Ecclesia de Herdeby Patronus Willimus de Albaniaco persona Mr.Robertus institutes per Hug.nunc Episcopum Lincoln.
 The new Patron of this Church is Francis Earle of Rutland.
 This Rectory is valued in the King's books at 20 pounds."

-In 1815 John Nichols (printer) described Harby in his book The History and Antiquities of the County of Leicestershire.
+In 1815 John Nichols described Harby in his book The History and Antiquities of the County of Leicestershire.